HeresJohnny5/100-days-of-code/log.md

 **Progress**: I Unfortunately did not get to code as much as I'd hope to today, however during said time I read up on JS Classes on the MDN, read up on ES6 thanks to one [Wes Bos](http://wesbos.com/blog/) and dug into some @reactjs blogs.

 **Thoughts**: It's funny how I have more time on the weekends due to not working and all, but somehow have less time on the weekends.

+## Day 30: February 18, 2018

+**Progress**: Today was my first real day working with React.
+I made progress in Maximilian's React 16 course learning about React's folder structure, React components and JSX.
+I created a React application using **create-react-app**.

+**Thoughts**: I want to thank **create-react-app** for being AWESOME and providing a quick and painless way to get a React application up and running.